-Our clinical development strategy for IFX-1 in AAV will first focus on acutely ill AAV patients, where we believe IFX-1 has the potential to successfully induce remission and reduce or eliminate the need for HDCS therapy, leading to reduction or elimination of HDCS therapy and providing an improved safety profile.
+Our clinical development strategy for vilobelimab in AAV will first focus on acutely ill AAV patients, where we believe vilobelimab has the potential to successfully induce remission and reduce or eliminate the need for HDCS therapy, leading to reduction or elimination of HDCS therapy and providing an improved safety profile.
 Thereby we also intend to focus on speed of induction of remission and reducing rate of renal replacement and kidney dysfunction.
 An additional focus could address the maintenance of remission in patients.

-We conducted a pre-IND meeting for IFX-1 therapy in AAV patients in February 2018 and, based on this, we have initiated a US clinical phase II study with IFX-1 in AAV patients primarily investigating safety and tolerability of IFX-1 in AAV patients as well as exploring efficacy of IFX-1 when added to standard of care therapy.
-In addition, we have initiated a second phase II study with IFX-1 in AAV patients outside the US focusing on safety as well as on investigating the potential to reduce and avoid high dose glucocorticoid treatment during the induction phase of acute AAV.
+We conducted a pre-IND meeting for vilobelimab therapy in AAV patients in February 2018 and, based on this, we initiated a US clinical Phase II study with vilobelimab in AAV patients primarily investigating safety and tolerability of vilobelimab in AAV patients as well as exploring efficacy of vilobelimab when added to standard of care therapy.
+In addition, we have initiated a second Phase II study with vilobelimab in AAV patients outside the US focusing on safety as well as on investigating the potential to reduce and avoid high dose glucocorticoid treatment during the induction phase of acute AAV.
 Part of the development strategy will also be submission of an orphan drug application to the FDA and EMA once first data are available.

-In October 2018, we dosed the first patient in the randomized, triple blind, placebo-controlled US Phase II IX-PLORE study with IFX-1 in patients with AAV.
-The main objective of the study is to evaluate the efficacy and safety of two dosing regimens of IFX-1 in patients with moderate to severe AAV, when dosed in addition to standard of care, which includes treatment with high dose glucocorticoids.
-Patients are randomized to either receive a low dose of IFX-1 in combination with a standard dose of glucocorticoids, a high dose of IFX-1 in combination with a stand-ard dose of glucocorticoids or placebo in combination with a standard dose of glucocorticoids.
-Patients in all three groups will receive the standard of care dosing of immunosuppressive therapy (rituximab or cyclophosphamide).
+In October 2018, we dosed the first patient in the randomized, triple blind, placebo-controlled US Phase II IXPLORE study with vilobelimab in patients with AAV.
+The main objective of the study is to evaluate the efficacy and safety of two dosing regimens of vilobelimab in patients with moderate to severe AAV, when dosed in addition to standard of care, which included treatment with high dose glucocorticoids and either cyclophosphamide or rituximab.
+Patients were randomized to either receive a low dose of vilobelimab in combination with a standard dose of glucocorticoids, a high dose of vilobelimab in combination with a standard dose of glucocorticoids or placebo in combination with a standard dose of glucocorticoids.
+Patients in all three groups received the standard of care dosing therapy consisting of rituximab or cyclophosphamide.
 The primary endpoint of the study is the number and percentage of subjects who experience at least one treatment-emergent adverse event (TEAE) per treatment group at week 24.
 The key secondary endpoint of the study is a 50% reduction in Birmingham Vasculitis Activity Score (BVAS) at week 16, a well-established endpoint that has been used in the previous AAV studies, along with clinical remission.
-It was originally planned that we would enroll ap-proximately 36 patients at centers in the US.
-At present, we have recruited 19 patients in this trial and conducted a blinded interim analysis as well as an assessment of the potential impact of the COVID-19 pandemic.
-The company has developed a consolidated moving forward strategy with the AAV program with the goal to achieve phase III readiness.
-As part of this strategy, we plan to stop and read out the IXPLORE trial early.
+It was originally planned that we would enroll approximately 36 patients at centers in the US.
+After a blinded interim analysis was conducted as well as an assessment of the potential impact of the ongoing COVID-19 pandemic, a decision was made to finalize enrollment at 19 patients.
+In October 2020, we announced that the 19 patients had finished treatment and final data will be available in the first half of 2021.